fastai/course-v3/docs/start_gcp.md

 ### Storage

-In both cases, by getting our suggested 200GB Standard Disk storage size ([less storage hampers experience](https://cloud.google.com/compute/docs/disks/)), there will be an **additional charge of $9.60 a month**.
+In both cases, by getting the suggested 200GB Standard Disk storage size ([less storage hampers experience](https://cloud.google.com/compute/docs/disks/)), there will be an **additional charge of $9.60 a month**.

 ### How much will you use this course